 The Lera Observatory is on the 11th floor of the Sharcolas Tower located just off the famous Ledras St. There are interactive maps to identify areas and buildings, a short video/pictures about the history, and a mini souvenir shop.
 It is only a small fee to go up but it is worth it.

 How about these Cyprus guide books with maps.

 I recommend Καφενείο Αρσινόης (I think the English version is Arsinoe Café) right near Lera Observatory, as there was not a bar/restaurant at the top.

 Pafos Gate (Holy Cross Catholic Church)

-Next up on your self-guided walking tour is Pafos Gate and the Holy Cross Catholic Church, which is roughly 600meters walk from Lera Observatory.
+Next up on your self-guided walking tour is Pafos Gate and the Holy Cross Catholic Church.
+Roughly 600meters walk from Lera Observatory.
 The gate is only 10m(30ft) from the Turkish Zone and it is here, you can also see the old UN building and get right up close to the Turkish side.

 What makes The Holy Cross Catholic Church special is its position on the dividing line of the north /south.
 The entrance is opened on the south side but the rear door on the north side is sealed.

-200meters walk away from Pafos Gate, just passed Performing arts theatre is The Cyprus Museum and the last historical site on the self-guided walking tour.
-It is considered to be one of the best museums in Cyprus and is the oldest and largest archaeological museum in the country.
+200meters walk away from Pafos Gate, just passed Performing arts theatre is The Cyprus Museum.
+It is the last historical site on the self-guided walking tour.
+Considered to be one of the best museums in Cyprus and is the oldest and largest archaeological museum in the country.